Denver Wrongful Death Attorney

 How a Denver Wrongful Death Attorney Can Help

 - Managing the investigation.
 As stated above, the investigative process is one of the most important elements of a wrongful death claim.
 But investigations are time-consuming and expensive, and without the proper training and education, you may be unsure of the elements of a wrongful death claim or what type of evidence you’re looking for (or how to use that evidence to prove your claim).
 Your attorney will manage all elements of the investigation on your behalf, including paying for the upfront costs of experts’ fees and other expenses associated with an investigation.
-An attorney will also have a staff that’s dedicated to the safe-keeping and preservation of evidence, as well as its proper organization and documentation.
+An injury attorney will also have a staff that’s dedicated to the safe-keeping and preservation of evidence, as well as its proper organization and documentation.

 - Representing you during negotiations.
 There are few things more frustrating than losing a family member due to someone else’s negligent actions and then being offered a settlement amount that is much less than you deserve.
-Your lawyer will act as your advocate and your representative, aggressively negotiating your settlement and rejecting any settlement offers that are unfair.
+Your injury lawyer will act as your advocate and your representative, aggressively negotiating your settlement and rejecting any settlement offers that are unfair.

 - Answering your legal questions and ensuring compliance.
-Finally, an attorney is knowledgeable in the law, and will be available to answer any questions that you have about the wrongful death claim process.
+Finally, a Denver attorney is knowledgeable in the law, and will be available to answer any questions that you have about the wrongful death claim process.
 Further, your attorney will also make sure that all rules related to your claim are followed.
 For example, your attorney will make sure that you file your claim within Colorado’s wrongful death statute of limitations.

 Proving Negligence in a Wrongful Death Case

 Negligence involves establishing four elements before a court of law.
 The party bringing the claim must prove negligence by a “preponderance of the evidence.”
 In other words, there must be a greater than 50% chance that plaintiff’s claims are true, given all the evidence.

 - Duty (the defendant owed the plaintiff a duty);